Dating as a Single Mom: He Wants to Date Other Women Due To My Busy Schedule

 There are a few things that I could stand to know about you that would give me more clarity on your situation — namely, your age, his age, and the ages of your respective children.
 Without that, I’m sort of flying blind here.

 Because there’s a big difference between a 32-year-old man and a 57-year-old man.

 And there’s a big difference between a 1-year-old and a 16-year-old child.

-If a man is really young, he’s probably used to dating women without children, who are, by definition, a lot more available.
-Why should he settle down with a woman who can only give him one night a week when he can have a girlfriend who can give him three or four nights?
+If a man is really young, he’s probably used to dating women without children, who are, by definition, a lot more available than a single mom.
+Why should he settle down with a single mother who can only give him one night a week when he can have a girlfriend who can give him three or four nights?
 That’s right: he shouldn’t.